zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

     // ...
 ```

-Also verify the output when we run the executable JAR file:
+Also, we need to verify the output when we run the executable JAR file:

 ```bash
 $ java -jar build/libs/orderpricecalculator.jar